dictybase-playground/dev-notes/README.md

 1. Push to `develop` -> new image -> pull and test in minikube
 2. Rebase `develop` in `master`, create new tag and push both `master` and tag
-3. New image -> Sidd deploys it to staging cloud *Remember* update the staging dockerfile as necessary The *URL*s should point to the correct backend server both for develop and staging dockerfile
+3. New image -> Sidd deploys it to staging cloud

+*Remember* update the staging dockerfile as necessary

 ### Specifications